redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 })
 ```

 Note the use of the `.matches` function.
 This is the only one that works with `text` fields.
-It takes a string that can be one or more words, space delimited, that you want to search for.
+It takes a string that can be one or more words, space-delimited, that you want to search for.
 Let's try it out.
-In Swagger, use this this to search for the word "walk".
+In Swagger, use this to search for the word "walk".
 You should get the following results:

 ```json
 [